About Don Meyer

 Don is the senior author or editor of seven books:

-Don has been interviewed by ABC News’ 20/20, Nightline, and World News Tonight; Newsweek; The New York Times; The Washington Post; Newsday; Ladies Home Journal; National Public Radio; Good Housekeeping as well as numerous local news outlets for stories regarding siblings’ concerns.
+Don has been interviewed by numerous news outlets for stories regarding siblings’ concerns including ABC News’ 20/20, Nightline, and World News Tonight; Newsweek; The New York Times; The Washington Post; Newsday; Ladies Home Journal; National Public Radio; and Good Housekeeping.

 Don is married to Terry DeLeonardis, a special education preschool teacher and consultant.
 They have four children.